TiffanyNwanne/Pharmaline-Operational-Intelligence-Analysis/README.md

 b.
 Optimize procurement strategies to reduce drug costs, including trying out new suppliers to find cheaper options.

 c.
-Apply FEFO rule  (First Expiry, First Out) when stocking to prevent expiry of drugs
+Apply FEFO rule  (First Expiry, First Out) when stocking to prevent expiry of drugs before their usage